 This lender specializes in “any purpose loans,” including loans for the purchase of one or more horses.
 Unlike other lenders, AMS equine financing covers not only the animal but also horse insurance, veterinary bills, maintenance, farrier costs, and equipment.
 Because of this, loan amounts can reach up to $100,000 depending on your needs and creditworthiness.

-Financing options with AMS Financial include a credit card with 0% interest for 18 months, for those with irregular income; fixed-rate loans with standard repayment plans; and loans for applicants with lower income and/or bad credit.
+Financing options with AMS Financial include a credit card, for those with irregular income; fixed-rate loans with standard repayment plans; and loans for applicants with lower income and/or bad credit.
 Approval takes as little as 30 seconds in most cases, according to the AMS website, and funding is usually completed within seven business days.

 The Benefits of Using a Horse Loan